 Study design and participants

 A minimum age of 66 years was used as the cut-off for this study, to enable a one-year look-back period, confirming that no drug prescription of any of the analyzed medications was given between the age of 65 and 66.
 This ensured that all men analyzed in the study were medication-naïve.
 The study included all men aged 66 and older with a history of a single negative transrectal ultrasound-guided prostate biopsy (TRUS-Bx) in the province of Ontario between January 1st, 1994 and September 30th, 2016.
 To identify all relevant patients, we used OHIP billing codes for TRUS-Bx, and the Canadian Classification of Diagnostic, Therapeutic, and Surgical Procedures (CCP) to make sure no record of PCa diagnosis, nor receipt of PCa-specific treatment existed within the three months after the biopsy.
 The codes used are detailed in Supplemental Table 1.
 Men with a history of a previous negative biopsy were chosen as part of a pre-screening method to include a ‘healthier’ population, seen fit to undergo a biopsy.
 A look-back window of minimum of three years, from January 1991 until the date of cohort entry was used to ascertain that included TRUS-Bxs were the first negative biopsies and that men had no previous PCa diagnosis.
-The index date (study onset time) was defined as a period of 90 days after the first negative prostate biopsy, to ensure no PCa diagnosis was recorded.
+The index date (study onset time) was defined as the date 90 days after the first negative prostate biopsy, to ensure no PCa diagnosis was recorded.
 Patients were followed from the index date until one of four possible outcomes: a) Death, b) Last health services contact in Ontario, c) Becoming OHIP ineligible, or d) End of the study period (September 30th, 2016).

 Study outcomes